 Regulatory Changes

-The upcoming Making Tax Digital requirements from April 2026 will increase compliance costs for landlords with property income over £10,000.
+The upcoming Making Tax Digital requirements from April 2026 will increase compliance costs for landlords with qualifying income over £50,000 (the MTD-for-ITSA threshold from 6 April 2026, falling to £30,000 from 6 April 2027 and £20,000 from 6 April 2028).
 Factor additional accountancy costs into yield calculations.

 Rental Market Dynamics